-As someone who is new to investing in coins, it’s understandable if you are a bit anxious about making your first purchase.
+As someone who is new to do initial investments in coins, it’s understandable if you are a bit anxious about making your first purchase.
 Searching for a rare or historical item to start your coin collection can be tempting and might even be a shrewd investment.
 However, if you buy a well-known, widely recognized coin, you will have an easier time selling it further down the line.
-Here are three coins that can serve as safe investments to help you get started.
+Here are three coins that can serve as safe initial investments to help you get started.

 Morgan Silver Dollar